-This Visual Studio ALM Ranger project has the primary goal of delivering scenario based and hands-on guidance for managing your Microsoft Test Manager test plans, test cases and shared steps when going to the next sprint, next release and when working with
+This Visual Studio ALM Ranger project has the primary goal of delivering scenario based and practical guidance for test planning and management of test plans, test cases and shared steps when going to the next sprint, next release and when working with multiple

 - Minimize test plan creation overhead

 - Create and maintain baselines for test results and test cases

 Bookmark the Visual Studio ALM Rangers

 TFSTCBG, for the latest information on this project.